poncema4/OpenAI-API/README.md

 4. **API Key Setup**

-   Ensure you have your OpenAI API and Canvas API key stored as an environment variable:
+   Ensure you have your OpenAI API and Canvas API keys stored as an environment variables:

    Check that you have the correct keys in your environment by running this:
    ```Command Prompt